lenineto/HotelPolls/README.md

 - **User Registration**: The application includes a user registration feature, allowing users to create their own accounts so they can vote.
 - **Interactive UI**: The application uses Vue.js to create a dynamic and interactive user interface.
 - **Useful database factories and seeders**: to easily populate the database with dummy data for testing purposes.
 The seeders handle the required logic to properly create polls, contenders, voters and votes.
+- **Voting process is queued**: The vote controller dispatches a job to handle the vote process, using Laravel's built-in queue system.
+This way, the user doesn't have to wait for the vote to be processed, and the system can handle a large number of votes without crashing.

 ## Installation